 Having explored the internals of the example DocDemo app, the final step is to experience the app in action.
 With this in mind, compile and run the app on a device or simulator and, once running, select the Browse tab located at the bottom of the screen:

-The new file will be created and the content loaded into the ContentView.
-Edit the sample text and return to the document browser where the document (named untitled) will now be listed.
+The new file will be created, and the content loaded into the ContentView.
+Edit the sample text and return to the document browser, where the document (named untitled) will now be listed.
 Open the document once again so that it loads into the ContentView and verify that the changes were saved.

 Summary

 The SwiftUI DocumentGroup scene allows the document browsing and management capabilities available within the built-in Files app to be integrated into apps with relatively little effort.
 The core element of DocumentGroup implementation is the document declaration which acts as the interface between the document browser and views that make up the app and is responsible for encoding and decoding document content.
-In addition, the Info.plist file for the app must include information about the types of files the app is able to support.
+In addition, the Info.plist file for the app must include information about the types of files the app can support.